-Remit and purpose of inspection: Inspection referencing the Standards for Education to determine sufficiency of the award for the purpose of registration with the GDC as a Dentist.
-Learning Outcomes: Preparing for Practice Dentist.
-Programme inspection date: 9 March 2023 Examination inspection date Not applicable, to be concluded in 2024 Inspection team: Jenny McKibben -Chair and non-registrant member Aradhana Tugnait - Dentist member Erica Clough - DCP member Angela Watkins - GDC Quality Assurance Manager Report Produced by: Angela Watkins - GDC Quality Assurance Manager
+Remit and purpose of inspection: Inspection referencing the Standards for Education to determine approval of the award for the purpose of registration with the GDC as a Dental Hygienist and Dental Therapist.
+Learning Outcomes: Preparing for Practice Dental Hygienist and Dental Therapist.
+Programme inspection date 7 and 8 March 2023 Examination inspection date 15 May 2023 17 May 2023 Inspection team: Jenny McKibben (Chair and non-registrant member) Erica Clough (DCP member) Aradhna Tugnait (Dentist member) Rachel McCoubrey (DCP Member) Angela Watkins GDC Quality Assurance Manager Report Produced by: Angela Watkins GDC Quality Assurance Manager

-The inspection of the Bachelor of Dental Surgery ("BDS") programme ("the programme") offered by University of Dundee (hereafter referred to as "the Provider") was conducted as a result of the 2019 Inspection where the new "4D" assessment method was identified.
-Due to the change in the curriculum the inspection was a full inspection covering all 21 requirements.
+The inspection of the BSc Oral Health Sciences programme ("the programme") offered by University of Dundee (hereafter referred to as "the Provider") was conducted as a full new programme inspection.